SoundffectYT/SoundffectYT/README.md

 - 👋 Hi, I’m @SoundffectYT
 - 👀 I’m interested in YouTube and Minecraft
 - 🌱 I don't like math
 - 📫 reach me on discord by SoundffectYT#1366
+- I DO NOT ACCEPT FRIEND REQUESTS.